Skip to content

 2824_mallory_denniston

-PROVIDES ASSESSMENT: City of Powell River chief financial officer Mallory Denniston brought forward a list to the committee of the whole of recommendations for non-profit organizations in the City of Powell River to be exempted from 2025 property taxes.
+PROVIDES ASSESSMENT: City of Powell River chief financial officer Mallory Denniston brought forward a list to committee of the whole of recommendations for nonprofit organizations in City of Powell River to be exempted from 2025 property taxes.
 This year’s recommendations came in under the city’s cap of $400,000.

-City of Powell River’s committee of the whole is recommending $376,640 in permissive tax exemptions in 2025, which is below the $400,000 limit that has previously been established by city council.
+City of Powell River’s committee of the whole is recommending $376,640 in permissive tax exemptions in 2025, which is below the $400,000 limit previously established by city council.

-Permissive tax exemptions are established by bylaw and permit eligible non-profit organizations that apply for exemptions not to pay all or a portion of their city taxes.
+Permissive tax exemptions are established by bylaw and permit eligible nonprofit organizations that apply for exemptions not to pay all or a portion of their city taxes.
 Staff assesses the applications based on the criteria in council’s permissive tax exemption policy to aid the decisions and is the starting point for staff recommendations.
-The money that has been exempted from the organizations is made up by the other taxpayers in the city.
+The money exempted from the organizations is made up by the other taxpayers in the city.

 At the September 10 committee meeting, chief financial officer Mallory Denniston said there were applications for 80 properties from 46 organizations, totalling $527,189 in exempted municipal taxes for 2025.
 She said this total request exceeds city council’s $400,000 cap by approximately $127,000.

-Council was presented with a recommendation that members of the committee of the whole direct staff to prepare permissive tax exemption bylaws in accordance with staff recommendations outlined in a staff report from Denniston.
+Council was presented with a recommendation that committee of the whole members direct staff to prepare permissive tax exemption bylaws in accordance with staff recommendations outlined in a staff report from Denniston.

 “I don’t think that was the intent of the policy, which refers to caretakers and so forth,” said Elliott.